russiang00s3/Robots-Rovers-Project-Template/AI-Rules/AI-Rules-Top-Level-Projects.md

 # AI Vibe Coding Over Arching Rules For The Project (Over Arching Rules)

-# 📘 GitHub/Vs Code - Safe Documentation & AI Vibe Coding Documentation Rules
+# 📘 Safe Documentation Rules for GitHub/VSCode Viewable Documentation

 This section defines **documentation-specific rules** for AI-generated Markdown, ensuring all outputs render correctly on GitHub, remain readable, and are safe for copy-paste usage.

 ---

-# 🧭 1.
+## 🧭 1.
 Markdown Structure Rules

 - Use a clear heading hierarchy:
   - One `# H1` per file